 Walking away and reflecting on the experience, other than sporting a slightly larger video touch display and an ability to do deposits, at no point did I mistaken this ATM as differing from others I’d used either recently, or frankly in the past decade.
 Later, I decided to search the term “Smart ATM” on ANZ’s website to perhaps uncover what in fact the differences are, which yielded 355 wildly unrelated results.

-This led my thinking… just how long have we been doing the whole ATM experience this way?
+have we been doing the whole ATM

 Now in all fairness to ANZ, this article isn’t looking to bash their offering in particular, a quick look at the entire fleet of ATMs across all the institutions shows there’s little in terms of innovation across the board.
 They’re all heavily influenced from version 1 design.
 One could say that this is to avoid complicating use of these devices as consumers are accustomed to a particular way of them working.
 But another could say it was never particularly well designed to begin with.
 What were we smoking exactly back in 1960’s and 70’s design anyway?
 A trip around a house or office building from that era would reveal a litany of epic design fails in insulation, electrical design, water delivery, sewage and gas service that took decades for society to weed out.
 Not to mention some of those rather peculiar floor plans and structural designs.

-In looking at the diagram above comparing 1970s ATMs with modern day counterparts, yes general aesthetics of modern machines have somewhat improved; but the actual user experience and configuration of the various inputs and outputs remain largely similar.
+In looking at the diagram above comparing 1970s ATMs with modern day counterparts, yes general aesthetics and ergonomics of modern machines have somewhat improved; but the actual user experience and configuration of the various inputs and outputs remain largely similar.
 Most apparent are incremental changes to the size and layout of interface elements and material refinement.
 Not only that, but when you compare modern ATMs to each other there’s little variation, nobody stuck their head out with a revolutionary design.
 The current ATM landscape feels like ‘Attack of the Clones’; whether bolted into a wall or into a case, and regardless of brand, ATMs were all seemingly shat out of the same assembly line.

 I won’t even get into the complete lack of accessibility these machines offer.
 Where awareness of accessibility needs have increased in past decades, ATM innovation hasn’t kept pace.
 Even as someone with a “tallness impairment”, such as myself, it’s that awful combination of shroud covered keypad, millimetre viewing angle screen and the all-time favorite unaligned push buttons along either sides of the screen that leave a bad taste with every interaction.